Monty9120/subgraph-price-history/README.md

 # Uniswap V3 token history prices Subgraph

-Attempting to create a price history of UniSwap tokens.
+Attempting to create a price and transaction history of UniSwap tokens.